Anxiety Help: Products Vs. Lifestyle

 Life Choices for Anxiety Reduction with CPA

-Cristina Panaccione and Associates has two locations in the South Hills and one office in Robinson Township.
-We are currently accepting a limited number of new patients, so check out our videos to learn more about our counseling services can help teach you the skills to cope with anxiety.
+Cristina Panaccione and Associates has locations in the South Hills and Robinson Township.
+We are currently accepting a limited number of new patients, so Check out our services pages to learn more about the ways we can help teach you the skills to cope with anxiety.

 For the past 20 years, Scott has been providing a safe and supportive environment where people feel comfortable talking about their depression, fears, stresses, and hopes for life.
 Having a collaborative relationship with clients is important to him.
 Scott brings hope and knowledge into his sessions and provides psycho-education to aid in the effectiveness of therapy.
 He works with clients coping with issues such as, but not limited to anxiety, trauma, depression, partner-relational issues & phase of life transitions.
 My experience entails couples, adolescent, family and adult counseling.
 He is certified in Chemical Dependency Counseling, ASIST Suicide Intervention, Crisis Intervention Stress Management, and Comprehensive Crisis Management.
 He has earned his Master’s Degree in Counseling Education from the University of Pittsburgh and a Bachelor’s of Science in Christian Counseling from Fort Wayne Bible College.